Feisal: Fight against abuse should match anti-doping effort

 PYEONGCHANG, South Korea (AP) — Prince Feisal of Jordan says the fight against harassment and sexual abuse in sports should share equal footing with work to prevent doping.

-An International Olympic Committee member, Feisal leads an effort by the body to protect athletes, many of whom come from countries that offer few safeguards.
+An IOC member, Feisal leads an effort by the Olympic body to protect athletes, many of whom come from countries that offer few safeguards.

-Speaking to a small group of reporters, Feisal says protecting athletes from sexual abuse and harassment “should be equal to doping, though not many people see that right now.”
+“Yes, it is important,” Feisal told a small group of reporters at the Pyeongchang Olympics.
+“Is it more important than doping?
+I think it should be equal to doping, but not many people see that right now.”

-Feisal says the sexual abuse scandal involving former USA Gymnastics doctor Larry Nassar illustrates how little protection athletes have.
+Feisal said the sexual abuse scandal involving former USA Gymnastics doctor Larry Nassar illustrates how little protection athletes have.

 Most Read Stories